AhsanShihab/Bootstrap-project-template/README.md

 # Bootstrap Project starter template

-This repository is configured with some node modules for developing and building Bootstrap project.
+This repository is configured with some node modules for developing and building Bootstrap project offline.
 To get started download or clone the repository

 ```bash
 git clone https://github.com/AhsanShihab/Bootstrap-project-template.git